wazuh/wazuh-documentation/source/cloud-service/account-billing/billing-faq.rst

 .. meta::
   :description: Some Frequently Asked Questions about billing.

-This list provides answers for some of the Frequently Asked Questions regarding Wazuh Cloud Service billing.
+This list provides answers for some of the most Frequently Asked Questions regarding Wazuh Cloud Service billing.

 - `Can I estimate how much will Wazuh Cloud Service cost?`_